rht-labs/enablement-docs/exercises/5-non-functionals-strike-back/README.md

         }
 ```

 2. Let's start filling out the configuration for the OWASP Zap scan first.
-We will set the label to our slave created in previous exercise and a when condition of the mater or develop branch.
+We will set the label to our slave created in previous exercise and a `when` condition of the master or develop branch.
 ```groovy
 stage('OWASP Scan') {
     agent {